Latino College Preparatory Academy: History

 State test results for academic year 2005-06 showed significant improvements across all grades and subjects.
 The senior and sophomore classes doubled their scores on English language proficiency tests, beating state and county averages.
 It was particularly significant given the school is designed for English language learners.
 The results for the 2009-10 academic year showed dramatic increases, raising the school's API from 614 to 671.
 This included passing rates in 9th grade English that increased 131%.

 The school newspaper, AQUI LCPA, a bilingual monthly tabloid, came in tenth place in the 2006 National Scholastic Press Awards for its special reports package on crystal meth abuse.
 This was the first time in 30 years a first-year newspaper has won one of the top prizes in the annual Best of Show competition; the first time a small newspaper has placed; and the first time a newspaper not printed on newsprint has won.
-Several of the students who started that newspaper have now moved on to the school yearbook, and began a media company, which also makes video podcasts.

-The school's Spanish AP course won praise after every student who took the exam in 2006 passed it.

 LCPA's poetry club competes in events around Silicon Valley.
-The boys' soccer team won the 2006 Central Coast Section championship; the women were the league champions in the same year.
-The school also boasts a diverse coaching staff - most of them teachers at the school - with championship ambitions.
-On Friday, November, 04, 2011 the Boys Soccer team defeated East Palo Alto 1-0 to Win back to back Central Coast Section Championships.
-Coach Wulff.

-Students have applied to many Ivy League schools, as well as the UC system and Stanford University.
-Such was the swift success of the school that its 2006 freshman intake was nearly double the size of the year's senior class.
+The boys' soccer team won the 2006 Central Coast Section championship.